R012/r2p2/README.md

  `grid_size` should always have a smaller value than the smallest dimension of the map in use.
 This is, a grid_size of 500 on a map of 450 by 425 is likely to cause faulty behavior, due to the dimensions used.

-## Creating stage files
+## Creating scenario files
-In order to create a stage file, simply create an image file using your image editor of choice.
+In order to create a scenario file, simply create an image file using your image editor of choice.
 Only black is taken as a wall by the simulator, although darker areas will potentially generate areas considered harder to traverse.

 Any color may be used in order to fill in darker areas, although the simulator will automatically transform it into levels on run time.